-Freestyle is the stroke swam more than any other in races and practices.
-Creating and cultivating good habits now will not only make your swimmer faster but will also reduce the risk for injuries in the long term.
-National Champion Austin Surhoff will be in the water leading participants through a progression of freestyle drills.
+As you know, freestyle is the stroke swam more than any other in races and practices.
+Creating and cultivating good habits will not only make your swimmer faster but will also reduce the risk for injuries in the long term.
+Your Elite Clinicians will be in the water leading participants through a progression of freestyle drills.
 These will allow them to deepen their understanding of each part of the stroke and help create good habits for fast and efficient freestyle technique.

 - BODYLINE: Your swimmer's freestyle will never be fast without a strong bodyline.
 Your swimmer will reinforce good posture and engage their core to have a strong foundation for a faster freestyle.